 Buying a Leasehold Flat

-You also get a landlord in the form of a freeholder who can be an individual, a finance company, a mixed use company (owning both commercial and residential properties in the same developent, and in the social housing sector, local authorities.
+At the heart of the lease lies the covenants (promises) and they are what you (as the leaseholder) contracts to do and what the freeholder landlord is bound to do.
+These covenants will either be expressly stated (written into a lease) or implied by law and it is important to note that if applied by law they are equally binding.
+The freeholder can be an individual, a finance company, a mixed use company (owning both commercial and residential properties in the same developent, and in the social housing sector, local authorities.
 A resident management company can also be a freeholder.

 Some blocks of flats have more than one freeholder because whilst a freeholder holds what is known as a ‘superior’ lease, they can choose to sell what is called an ‘intermediate’ lease to someone else, who is known a head-lessee.
 This then results in 3 different levels of ownership in the building: